Tania-Maxwell/MarSOC-Dataset/README.md

 ## Licence

-Creative Commons License (CC0)
+Creative Commons Attribution 4.0 International Licence (CC BY).

 ## Acknowledgements

 We would like to thank everyone who contributed to the collection of the soil cores and their lab analyses, without whom this dataset compilation would not be possible.
-Specifically, we would like to thank Andre Rovai, Maria Fernanda Adame, Janine B. Adams, J. Álvarez-Rogel, William E.N.
-Austin, Kim Beasy, Francesco Boscutti, Michael E. Böttcher, Tjeerd Joris Bouma, Richard H. Bulmer, Annette Burden, Shannon A. Burke, Saritta Camacho, Doongar Chaudhary, Gail L. Chmura, Margareth Copertino, Grace M. Cott, Christopher Craft, John Day, Carmen B. de los Santos, Weixin Ding, Lionel Denis, Joanna C. Ellison, Carolyn J. Ewers Lewis, Luise Giani, Maria Gispert, Swanne Gontharet, José A. González-Pérez, M. Nazaret González-Alcaraz, Connor Gorham, Anna Elizabeth Graversen, Anthony Grey, Roberta  Guerra, Qiang He, James R. Holmquist, Alice R. Jones, José A. Juanes, Brian P Kelleher, Karen Kohfeld, Dorte Krause-Jensen, Anna Lafratta, Paul S Lavery, Edward A. Laws, Carmen Leiva-Dueñas, Pei Sun Loh, Catherine E. Lovelock, Carolyn J. Lundquist, Peter I. Macreadie, Inés Mazarrasa, J. Patrick Megonigal, Joao M. Neto, Juliana Nogueira, Michael J. Osland, Jordi F. Pagès, Nipuni Perera, Eva-Maria Pfeiffer, Thomas Pollmann, Jacqueline L. Raw, María Recio, Ana Carolina Ruiz-Fernández, Sophie K. Russell , John M. Rybczyk, Marek Sammul, Christian Sanders, Rui Santos , Oscar Serrano, Matthias Siewert, Craig Smeaton, Zhaoliang Song, Carmen Trasar-Cepeda, Robert R. Twilley, Marijn Van de Broek, Stefano Vitti, Livia Vittori Antisari, Baptiste Voltz, Christy Wails, Raymond D. Ward, Melissa Ward, Jaxine Wolfe, Renmin Yang, Sebastian Zubrzycki, Emily Landis, Lindsey Smart, Mark Spalding, and Thomas A. Worthington.
-The research was funded by The Nature Conservancy through the Bezos Earth Fund and other donor support.
+The research for the dataset compilation was funded by The Nature Conservancy through the Bezos Earth Fund and other donor support.

 ## Contact